-CEO - 5x Other NEOs - 3x ownership guidelines for executives.
-The guidelines require executives to accumulate a defined multiple of their proportionate base salary in Common Shares and unvested Restricted Awards.
-Executives have five years from the date of their appointment as an officer of Freehold to acquire the value required.
+CEO - 5 times salary Other NEOs - 3 times salary of their appointment as an officer of Freehold to acquire the value required.
 The value of Common Shares is calculated based on the greater of the current market price of the Common Shares on the TSX or the original purchase price for the Common Shares.
-The value of Restricted Awards is based on the greater of the current market price of the underlying Common Shares on the TSX and the closing price on the underlying Common Shares on the trading day immediately prior to the date of grant.
+The value of Restricted Awards is based on the greater of the current market price of the underlying Common Shares on the TSX and the closing price of the underlying Common Shares on the trading day immediately prior to the date of grant.
 Effective March 2, 2022, this multiple increased to five times for the CEO and three times for other executives.